veronica-f-reyes/individual-project/README.md

 $H_0$ : There is no difference between number of homeruns by winning teams and the overall average.

-$H_a$ : There is a difference between number of homeruns by winning teams and the overall average.
+$ H_a $ : There is a difference between number of homeruns by winning teams and the overall average.

 FINDING: We reject the hypothesis that winning is not related to number of homeruns in a game